Canop/broot/website/docs/skins.md

 * overlined

 Note that some of them may be ignored by your terminal.
 Windows supports about none of them, for example.

+The mapping between keys and screen parts may not always be obvious.
+Don't hesitate to come ask for help on [Miaou](https://miaou.dystroy.org/3490?broot).

 ## Transparent background